russtaylor/alphabetic-regex/README.md

 * Uppercase letters come before their lowercase counterparts. ie A -> a
 * A lowercase letter comes before the next uppercase letter. ie a -> B
 * Digits come before letters. ie 9 -> a
-* Other special characters follow their ASCII numbering, but come after the alphabet. ie z -> _
+* Other special characters follow their ASCII numbering. ie z -> _